Yanchuan County: Republic of China

 Westernization reforms continued during this time, with a county magistrate campaign to prevent foot binding and a primary school for women both being established in 1926.
 In 1927, schools were established in Wen'anyi and Yongping.
 However, resistance to perceived cultural imperialism continued throughout the county, with a demonstration against a Protestant church in March 1927 attracting more than 50 protestors.
 The Communist Party, which helped organize the demonstration against the church, also began protesting in schools, organizing peasant associations (农民协会 (nóngmín xiéhuì)), and forming another branch of the party in Yangjiagetai later that year.
 On October 13, 1927, Communist guerilla fighters partaking in the nearby Qingjian Uprising camped out in the county, before moving on to nearby Yanchang County.
 Despite increasing crackdowns on Communist Party agitators, the party's strength grew in the following years, with party members organizing a student strike at a school in May 1929, and organizing nearly 1,000 peasants to lay siege to the county center for four consecutive days in July 1929 to protest food insecurity.

 Yulin Circuit was abolished in 1928, and the area then fell under direct provincial administration.

 In March 1930, the county government began construction of the Zhongshan Bridge (中山大桥) over the Wen'anyi River (文安驿河).

 Severe hail afflicted the county in 1930.

-A battle between Communist guerillas and Nationalist soldiers took place in Yongping on October 8, 1931, killing three.
+A battle between Communist guerrillas and Nationalist soldiers took place in Yongping on October 8, 1931, killing three.
 Another skirmish between the two forces took place in Chakou Village (岔口村) two days later, killing at least one.
-Guerilla activity in the county continued the following year, with Communist forces capturing Yongping on April 18, 1932.
+Guerrilla activity in the county continued the following year, with Communist forces capturing Yongping on April 18, 1932.
 Following the capture of the town, the local guerilla forces held a meeting where they proclaimed themselves to be part of the Chinese Red Army.
 On May 20, a Red Army Commander was killed by a member of a local Gelaohui, a secret society association first started in opposition to the Qing dynasty.
 Deadly conflicts between the two sides continued throughout 1933 and 1934, although they continued to be a smaller scale.
 Two units of Red Army troops defeated two units of Mintuan, local pro-Nationalist militias, in the village of Gaojiagetai (高家圪台村) on October 1, 1934.

 January 1935 proved to be a successful month for the Communist Party, which began building organizations in numerous villages throughout the county.
 On January 20, nine units of the Red Army defeated a detachment of nine Mintuan units, and seized their commander and ammunition.

 In February 1935, Chiguang County (赤光县) was merged into Yanchuan County.